-- ▶ At least 3 feet from underground utilities, fences, walkways, driveways, decks, and patios. - At least 7 feet from the stems of small trees and shrubs. - At least 10 from overhead utilities and trunks of other large trees. - At least 15 feet from structures.
+- At least 3 feet from underground utilities, fences, walkways, driveways, decks, and patios. - At least 7 feet from the stems of small trees and shrubs. - At least 10 feet from overhead utilities and trunks of other large trees. - At least 15 feet from structures.

-Qualifying for a Rebate
+Qualifying for a rebate

-Project Individual Residence OR Individual Members of a Housing Cooperative Commercial, Multi-Family Dwelling, Nonprofit, Not-for-Profit Organizations, Housing Cooperatives Urban Tree Canopy \$1,200 per lot; \$150 per tree \$1,800 per lot; \$150 per tree
+Project Commercial, Homeowner Associations, Condominium Associations, Civic Associations, Multi-Family Dwellings, Nonprofit, Not-for-Profit Organizations, Housing Cooperatives Urban Tree Canopy \$150 per tree (minimum tree height of 5 feet) \$150 per tree (minimum tree height of 5 feet)